Ovulation headache: causes and treatment

 An ovulation headache tends to be different from other types of headaches and the pain is more closely comparable to a migraine or tension headache.

-However, this will vary from person to person and some women may regularly experience headaches during ovulation, whereas others may never experience headaches around this time in the menstrual cycle.
+This does vary from person to person and while some women may regularly experience headaches during ovulation, others may never experience headaches around this time in the menstrual cycle.
 That's why it's wise to be aware of other ovulation symptoms as well as headaches.

 What causes ovulation headaches?

-Ovulation headaches are caused by fluctuating hormones.
+Ovulation headaches are caused by fluctuating hormones and a sign that your body is undergoing the significant hormonal shift.
 When the body ovulates, oestrogen increases and the luteinizing hormone surges, indicating the release of the egg from the ovary.
 For many women, this drastic increase and then decrease in oestrogen can trigger headaches and migraines.
 It can also cause side effects such as ovulation bloating and cervical mucus.

 How long can ovulation headaches last?